BTEC IT Extended Diploma

 - Creative skills: designing products using Adobe software, using multimedia to engage an audience.

 - Technical skills: design and creation of a database, running queries, creating reports, using spreadsheet formulas.

 One unit is examined and marked externally.
 Three additional units are controlled assessment and externally set and externally marked by an examiner.
 The remaining nine units are all internally set and also internally assessed, internally assessed units are also subject to examiner moderation.

 Overall, five GCSEs minimum grades 4.
 We require at least GCSE English or GCSE Maths grade 4.

-See Mr Bhuva, Ms Sanghani or Ms Lalandra for more information
+See Ms Sanghani or Mr Bhuwa for more detail.